Exclusion from Education

 Illegal armed groups and gangs also target schools to recruit students as members, obliging them to carry drugs or weapons in and around school or involving them in commercial sexual exploitation.

-Many schools do not have the structures or expertise to prevent or deal with these types of violence.
+Many schools do not have the capacity or expertise to prevent or deal with these types of violence.

 Risks for children